Azure-Samples/contoso-chat/README.md

 <summary> 2️⃣ | AI-Assisted Evaluation (code-driven) </summary>
 <br/>

 Testing a single prompt is good for rapid prototyping and ideation.
 But once we have our application designed, we want to validate the _quality and safety_ of responses against diverse test prompts.
-The sample shows you how to do **AI-Assisted Evaluation** using custom evaluators implemented with Prompty.
+The sample shows you how to do **AI-Assisted Evaluation** using Azure AI Evalaution SDK and write back evlations score to Application Insights

 - Visit the `src/api/evaluators/` folder
-- Open the `evaluate-chat-flow.ipynb` notebook - "Select Kernel" to activate
-- Clear inputs and then `Run all` - starts evaluaton flow with `data.jsonl` test dataset
-- Once evaluation completes (takes 10+ minutes), you should see
-    - `results.jsonl` = the chat model's responses to test inputs
-    - `evaluated_results.jsonl` = the evaluation model's scoring of the responses
-    - tabular results = coherence, fluency, relevance, groundedness scores

-Want to get a better understanding of how custom evaluators work?
-Check out the `src/api/evaluators/custom_evals` folder and explore the relevant Prompty assets and their template instructions.

-The Prompty tooling also has support for built-in _tracing_ for observability.
-Look for a `.runs/` subfolder to be created during the evaluation run, with `.tracy` files containing the trace data.
-Click one of them to get a _trace-view_ display in Visual Studio Code to help you drill down or debug the interaction flow. _This is a new feature so look for more updates in usage soon_.
+- Open the `eval_pipeline.py` and configure quality metrics and evaluation settings
+- In VSCode Set the `Run and debug` configuration to `Python Debugger: Current File`
+- Click the `Run and debug` button to run evaluation pipeline
+- Check the evaluation results in Azure Applcation Insights(gen-ai-insights) workbook or Azure AI Studio Tracing View

 </details>